troperville

 • Subverted:

 • Alice has a crisis of conscience.
-An angel and a devil appear on her shoulders and start arguing about what she should do.
-Alice tells them to shut up and makes the decision without their help.
+An angel and a devil appear on her shoulders and start arguing about what she should do, but Alice can't see or hear them.

 • Double Subverted: